New European Commentary

 Job 3:2 Job responded-

-The idea of 'response' is yet another indication that Job was present at the dialogue between God and the Satan.
+Possibly the idea of 'response' is an indication that Job was present at the dialogue between God and the Satan.

 Job 3:3 Let the day perish in which I was born, the night in which it was said, ‘There is a boy conceived’-